ocadwebxr/ocadu-open-webxr/README.md

 ### Preloading Assets

 While optional, preloading assets ensures that your media is loaded before the user is permitted in the gallery.
 It also helps reduce redundant loading calls to the same resource, improving performance.
-At present, this feature is supported for all types of asset files EXCEPT point clouds.
 All preloading asset tags are placed in the 'Asset Loading Section' of the gallery template.

 To prepare your media for preloading, use one of the following tags as appropriate for your media of choice.
 Replace 'ZZZZ' with the hyperlink you obtained from the 'Uploading Your Work' section.
 You can use any nickname in place of 'XXXX', the asset tag name; in your A-Frame Entity Tags (see the A-Frame Entity Tag Guide section), replace the src attribute value "#YYYY" with "#XXXX", where 'XXXX' is the asset tag name you invented.
 For example, if my tag name was 'catSound', then the 'src' attribute would look like `src="#catSound"`.